micro/micro/docs/getting-started/helloworld.md

 }
 ```

 Save the example locally.
-For ease of following this guide, name the folder `example-service`.
+For ease of following this guide, name the folder `example`.
-After doing a `cd example-service && go mod init example`, we are ready to run this service with `micro run`:
+After doing a `cd example && go mod init example`, we are ready to run this service with `micro run`:

 ```
 micro run .